Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-Strongly entangled states are those on edges of the simplex.
-States that are directly on edges of the simplex are easy to solve. $a$ is always $a_{max}$ for edge states.
-The coefficients for observable states that are not vertices of the particular edge are zero.
-The remaining coefficients $C_0$ and $C_1$ are governed by:
+States that are directly on edges of the simplex are easy to solve. \(a\) is always \(a_{max}\) for edge states.
+The coefficients for basis states that are not vertices of the particular edge are zero.
+The remaining coefficients \(C_{0}\) and \(C_{1}\) are governed by: